BYLAWS of ROTARY FLORIDA PETS, INC.

 (b) The Chairperson.

-(c) Not less than 51% of the non-voting membership.
+(c) Not less than 51% of the non-voting membership, rounded up or down to the next nearest whole number.

-6.03 Meeting by Conference Telephone.
-Directors may participate in a meeting of the Board of Directors by means of a conference telephone or similar communications equipment by means of which all persons participating in the meeting can hear each other at the same time.
-An electronic "chat" shall qualify, provided all members participating are logged into the "chat room".
+6.03 Electronic Meeting.
+Directors may participate in a meeting of the Board of Directors by means of a conference telephone call or conference communications method (eg: Skype, Zoom, GoToMeeting. etc) by which all persons participating in the meeting can at least hear each other at the same time.

 6.04 Notice of Meeting.